ultreson/ClassFolderHierarchy/README.md

 # ClassFolderHierarchy
-i made this batch file to automaticly make folders for a college session for now it's only available in french as i made it for personal use
+I made this batch file to automaticly make folders for a college session.
+For now it is only available in french as i made it for personal use.